 Among the great names in soccer, Sir Alex Ferguson stands out as one of the most successful coaches in history.
 Leading Manchester United for nearly 27 years, Ferguson amassed an impressive number of trophies, including 13 Premier League titles, 5 FA Cups, and 2 UEFA Champions League titles.
 His ability to rebuild and adapt his team over generations ensured Manchester United's continued dominance both nationally and in Europe.

 Ferguson is recognized for his long-term vision, talent management, and innovative coaching approach.
 His career perfectly illustrates the importance of strong leadership, strategic vision, and the ability to adapt and evolve with the game.
 His successes laid the foundations for future generations of coaches and significantly influenced how soccer is played and managed today.
 His legacy endures not only through his trophies but also through the impact he had on the game and the players he developed.
 A true legend with an unmatched record!
+A true legend who fully deserves a place in the top 10 most decorated soccer coaches.

 Of course, this list is not exhaustive and could be extended with other coaches like Lionel Scaloni with Argentina, Didier Deschamps, etc.